ArashAh/version_control_workshop/part-1.md

      ```bash
     git log --oneline
     ```
-    ❓ Has the last commit disappeared?
+    ❓12.
+Has the last commit disappeared?

-    ❓ Check the content of the README file, can you explain what happened to the latest changes you committed in step 23?
+    ❓13.
+Check the content of the README file, can you explain what happened to the latest changes you committed in step 23?

+    ❓14.
+What happens if you already have pushed the commit?

+    ❓15.
+Is there a better approach to reversing the history if the commit is already pushed to a share branch?

 26. **Commit to be reverted:**